 Accessibility: Metro U1, U2 and U4 station Karlsplatz

-The ticket sale in the arcades at the Herbert von Karajan Platz opens Monday to Saturday from 9.00 o'clock and closes one hour before the beginning of the performance.
+Opening hours: The ticket sale in the arcades at the Herbert von Karajan Platz opens Monday to Friday from 9.00 o'clock and closes one hour before the beginning of the performance.
 Saturday it's open from 9.00 - 17.00 o'clock .
 At Sundays and public holidays it's closed.

 The Vienna Opera House (C1) is not only the -first house at the Ring- and therefore also the most impressive building at the Ringstrasse but also a worldwide known opera house.
 At 1709 seats and 567 standing-rooms the audience can watch daily opera performances, ballet shows, sometimes concerts and one time a year an operetta - that is the -Fledermaus- as traditional New Year's Eve performance.